moebiussurfing/ofxSurfingWaveplots/README.md

 # OVERVIEW
-**openFrameworks** add-on to easily plot an audio signal waveform using different customized presets with different combined shapes and styles.
+**openFrameworks** add-on to easily plot an audio signal waveform using different customized presets with many combined shapes and different styles.

 ## SCREENSHOTS

 #### exampleSimple
 ![](/exampleSimple/Capture.PNG)

 #### An example from ofxSoundDevicesManager.
-Using ofxBloom.
+(Using ofxBloom)
 ![](/exampleScene/Capture.PNG)

 ## FEATURES
-- Scalable and draggable layout.
+- Scalable and draggable box container.
-- Combine different elements: scope lines, thin lines, rounded bars, circled shaped...etc
-- Extra gain for scale.
+- Extra gain control for scaling.
+- Combine different reactive to the audio elements:
+        - Scope lines.
+        - Thin lines.
+        - Rounded bars.
+        - Circled shaped.
+        - Filled or outlined mesh.
+        - A 3d rective object as example.
+        - Spreaded or padding more closer between elements.
+        - ...etc.
-- Styles editor with presets.
+- All the styles editor with a Presets Manager.
 - Smoother to customize animation speed and release behavior.
 - **OPTIONAL**: WIP **Bloom Shader** for post-fx styling.
-- Easily integrable with my add-on: [ofxSoundDevicesManager](https://github.com/moebiussurfing/ofxSoundDevicesManager).
+- **OPTIONAL**: Easily integrable with my add-on: [ofxSoundDevicesManager](https://github.com/moebiussurfing/ofxSoundDevicesManager).

 <details>
 <summary>USAGE</summary>